-Use Segregation/Release in PBS to segregate and release foreign-owned or specialized ownership issues.
+Use the Account Segregation Releases functions to segregate and release foreign-owned or specialized ownership issues.
 When you enter F in the Serial Number field for these securities on your Participant Daily Activity Statement, these securities will appear with the serial number "100.”
 You can process these transactions exactly as you would any other transaction for segregated securities.

 According to the seg-100 procedures, you are required to immediately withdraw from your general free account any foreign-owned shares that cannot be credited to your seg-100 account because of foreign ownership limitations.
 DTC will cooperate with the issuer and its TA to facilitate the withdrawal and will disclose to the issuer your name and the number of shares to be withdrawn.
 You should be aware that issuers may place restrictions on such shares.